milesdet/holiday_homework/docs/README.md

 Extend `main.py' to provide a route with POST and GET methods for `add.html` that

 1. Renders `add.html` on GET requests.
-2. On a POST method reads the form in add.html and constructs a JSON.
+2. On a POST method, read the form in add.html and construct a JSON.
-3. Then posts the JSON with the header that includes the Authentication key to the API.
+3. Then, POST the JSON with the header that includes the Authentication key to the API.
-4. Renders `add/html` with any errors or messages from the API.
+4. Render `add.html` with any errors or messages from the API.

 ```python
 @app.route("/add.html", methods=["POST", "GET"])